super-resolution/Locan/docs/installation.rst

 * python 3
 * Google protobuf
-* standard scipy and other libraries as shown in environment.yml.
+* standard scipy and other libraries

+A list with all requirements is given in environment.yml.

 Install from source directory